pantheon-systems/documentation/source/docs/articles/drupal/adding-yml-file.md

 ## Change Permissions for `sites/default`
 Depending on your SFTP client, use 'get info' or 'file attribute' to change permissions of the `sites/default` directory to 777 (read + write + execute).
 Writable files, such as `services.yml`, should be changed to 666 (read + write).

 You can now upload the file and run the install script as normal.
-These permissions will automatically be set back to default after the install script has finished.
-If you are modifying this file post installation, you will need to set the permissions back to the default (555 for directories, 444 for files) once changes have been made.
+Permissions will automatically be set back to default after the install script has finished.

+If you are modifying post installation, you'll need to set the permissions back to default (555 for directories, 444 for files) once edits are complete.
+This file should be made non-writable for security concerns.

 For more information, see the following [drupal.org](https://drupal.org) resources:
 - [Step 3: Create settings.php, services.yml and the files directory](https://www.drupal.org/documentation/install/settings-file)